 I wholeheartedly believe that you should focus on learning your favorite songs over music theory at the beginning of your musical journey.

-Every person should fall in love with music-making first, then dive into the theory later.
+Learning music for beginners is much easier when you fall in love with music-making first, then dive into the theory later.

 The first thing a beginning musician should develop is the motor skills of playing their instrument.
 It’s going to take time to build up muscle memory and produce a good sound out of your instrument of choice.